Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part3.md

 }
 ```

 CDF[0] always will be 0, so we don’t touch it.
-After such operation can be the case when difference between CDF[i] and CDF[i - 1] will be equal to 0, while before the difference was 1.
+After such operation there can be a case when difference between `CDF[i]` and `CDF[i - 1]` will be equal to 0, while before the difference was 1.
 Therefore the check `Freq <= PrevFreq` is needed.

-In this normalization scheme we guarantee that each symbol can be encoded, even if it didn’t appear earlier.
-This not cool of course, because we spend CDF range for these symbols and as a consequence, reduce the possible CDF range for symbols that really need it.
-Since we already store our values as CDF, we can get our range using symbol directly.
+In this normalization scheme we guarantee that each symbol can be encoded, even if it hasn't appeared earlier.
+This of course not cool, because we spend CDF range for these symbols and as a consequence, reduce the possible CDF range for symbols that really need it.
+This is just drawback of this simple example.
+Since we already storing our values as CDF, we can get our range using symbol directly.

 ```
 prob BasicACByteModel::getProb(u32 Symbol) const